regimelab/notebooks/README.md

 And importantly, having <b>falsifiable</b> theories that can be tested systematically.
 This is what these notebooks are about.

 (1) Non-parametric models offer the flexibility to learn and generate (describe) data distributions that have not occurred yet, but may occur.
-They can learn new distributions on the fly.
+They can learn new distributions on the fly (now-casting).

 (2) Detecting regime shifts (concept shifts, data shifts, distribution shifts, higher moments, kurtosis, and so on) is a worthy enterprise for the purposes of having stable ML algorithms in production, as well as for modeling the most interesting problems themselves.